gregnazario/aptos-core/aptos-move/framework/aptos-framework/doc/vesting.md

 2. After a month, a shareholder calls unlock_rewards to request rewards.
 They can also call vest() which would also unlocks rewards but since the 1 year cliff has not passed (vesting has not started), vest() would not release any of the original grant.
-3. After the unlocked rewards become fully withdrawable (as it's subject to staking lockup), shareholders can call distribute() to send all withdrawable funds to all shareholders based on the original grant's shares structure.
+3. After the unlocked rewards become fully withdrawable (as it&apos;s subject to staking lockup), shareholders can call distribute() to send all withdrawable funds to all shareholders based on the original grant&apos;s shares structure.
 4. After 1 year and 1 month, the vesting schedule now starts.
 Shareholders call vest() to unlock vested coins. vest() checks the schedule and unlocks 3/48 of the original grant in addition to any accumulated rewards since last unlock_rewards().
 Once the unlocked coins become withdrawable, shareholders can call distribute().